CarawaysClass/carawaysclass.github.io/itse 2302/md copy/itse2302-2018-syllabus.md

 ### Emailing Your Instructor
 Slack is your best choice in communicating with me, but there may be instances where you wish to email me.
 If you choose to use email, be sure to include your name, course name, and course number in the email.
-Keep the body of your message brief, and to-the-point.
+Keep the body of your message brief and to-the-point.
 Here is an example of a good email:

 > Professor Caraway: